-Via commands on hosts, services and other objects you can influence the monitoring process.
-The commands are most often used for acknowledging problems and for setting scheduled downtime.
+With commands influencing hosts, services and other objects, you can intervene in the monitoring process.
+The commands are most often used for acknowledging problems, and for setting scheduled downtime.
 There are numerous further commands however, some of which are reserved for the administrator.
-Which commands are available in a view depends on your access rights (role) as well as on the type of object being displayed.
-Commands are accessed via the small hammer icon on a view's title.
-This opens several entry fields such as e.g. those for acknowledging problems:
+Which commands are available in a view depends on your access rights (Role), as well as on the type of object being displayed.
+Commands are accessed via the small hammer icon on a view’s title.
+This opens several entry fields such as those for acknowledging problems, for example:

 Each button shown represents a type of command.
-Some require further information, such as e.g. a text for the acknowledgement.
-Please don't forget the online help if you need information regarding a command.
-Clicking the button returns the confirmation:
+Some require further information, such as e.g., a text for the acknowledgement.
+Please don’t forget the online help if you need information regarding a command.
+Clicking the button opens the confirmation panel:

 - Go into the host’s or service’s detail display so that the command only takes effect there.